 In his current role, José Ignacio Santos, MD, MSc, serves as the Secretary of the General Health Council for Mexico’s Government.
 He was appointed to the position in 2018.

-For more than two decades, Santos has served the national and international communities as a leader and advisor on public health matters, including as past President of the Mexican and Pan-American Infectious Disease Societies.
-His professional experience includes serving as Visiting Pediatrician at Massachusetts General Hospital, and as Director of Infectious Hospital Infantil de México, Federico Gómez.
+For more than two decades, Santos has served the national and international communities as a leader and advisor on public health matters, including past President of the Mexican and Pan-American Infectious Disease Societies.
+He serves on advisory boards of the World Health and Pan American Health Organizations.
+His professional experience includes being Director of Mexico´s immunization program and Director of the leading pediatric hospital in Mexico, Hospital Infantil de México, Federico Gómez.

 Santos received his medical and pediatric training at Stanford University and Clinical Immunology and Infectious Diseases training at the University of Utah.
-He is the author or co-author of 300 peer-reviewed publications.
+He is the author or co-author of 340 peer-reviewed publications.

 Commencement: May 15, 2021